Anubis-EFL/Shaviry/README-en.md

 [![es](https://img.shields.io/badge/lang-es-yellow.svg)](https://github.com/Anubis-EFL/Shaviry/blob/main/README.md)
 # Shaviry

- Amiga Video to VGA adapter and Monitor Switcher with RGB amplifier all in one
+Amiga Video to VGA adapter and Monitor Switcher (with RGB amplifier to try to minimize the vertical bars) all in one

 ****Warning: This is not a scandoubler, your monitor must sync at 15Khz.****